LogoFX/node-code-first-sample/README.md

 # node-code-first-sample
-The attempt to create an Open API complient server
+The attempt to create an Open API compliant server